-"FlipChip" boards entered design in 1964 with the PDP-7 computer as modules on boards 2.52" high by 5.0" long with an 18 pin edge fingers plugged into a 144 pin edge connector block on a wire wrapped backplane.
-Each board had a colour coded handle for it's generalised function and the technology used.
-Boards could be designed as a multiple of the 2.52" with double and quad height boards being quite common.
+"FlipChip" boards entered design in 1964 with the PDP-7 computer, as modules on boards 2.52" high by 5.0" long with an 18 pin edge connector of gold plated fingers plugged into a 144 pin edge connector block with a wire wrapped backplane.
+Each board had a colour coded handle for its generalised function and the technology used.
+Boards could be designed as a multiple of the 2.52" pitch with double and quad height boards being quite common.
 Towards the later stages of production 18 pins per board was found to be inadequate for the "new" integrated circuits, so the "FlipChip" design then went to double sided connectors yielding 36 pins for a single height board.

-Some confusion about the FlipChip trademark exists and did so even within DEC, the official "Flip Chip" trade mark was filed in August 1964 and registered in June 1966 with a serial number of 72200706, registration number 819864, it lapsed in June 1987.
+Some confusion about the FlipChip trademark exists and did so even within DEC, the official "FLIP CHIP" trade mark was filed in August 1964 and registered in June 1966 with a serial number of 72200706, registration number 819864, it lapsed in March 1987.
 Various DEC manuals refer to the mark as "FLIP CHIP", "Flip Chip", "FLIP-CHIP", and "Flip-Chip", with both trademark and registered trademark symbols.
 For our purposes we refer to the brand as "FlipChip"

-The DEC 1967 Logic handbook is a logic primer and list of data sheets covering some of the R, B and W Series "FlipChip" modules and includes 32 application notes (position decoding; Stepper motor drives; Pseudo random sequences Etc.).
-Sections also cover - Logic laboratory, Hardware (panels; cabinets; hardware; connectors; Octaid and Panelaid series modules; E and F Series modules), Analog to Digital Conversion handbook, A Series modules, K Series modules, and a whole lot more !.
+The DEC 1967 Logic handbook is a logic primer and list of data sheets covering some of the R, B and W-Series "FlipChip" modules and includes 32 application notes (position decoding; Stepper motor drives; Pseudo random sequences Etc.).
+Sections also cover - Logic laboratory, Hardware (panels; cabinets; hardware; connectors; Octaid and Panelaid series modules; E and F Series modules), Analog to Digital Conversion handbook, A-series modules, K-series modules, and a whole lot more ! , (X-series modules).

 |S||Red||Using the same circuits as the R-Series but with component value changes to gain speed.|